Monday, December 21, 2020

 Phenology is a fancy term that means the study of cycles and seasonal natural events.
 The word is built of two parts: "pheno" (phaino in Greek), which means "to show, to bring to light, to make to appear" and "-logy" of the root "logos," which means "study, discourse, or reasoning."
 It was first used in a public lecture in Brussels by Belgian botanist Charles François Antoine Morren in 1849.

 However, phenological understandings have been fundamental to the human relationship with the land and environment.
 Indigenous peoples have used phenological knowledge in cultural, agricultural, and ecological practices for thousands of years.
-Here in
+Here in Wisconsin, the College of Menominee Nation has recently created a Phenology Learning Path to honor the ways the Menominee have used nature's calendar to mark time and continue to track climate change impacts.

 For those of us who might appreciate a less formal approach, phenology in your own local habitat can be greatly rewarding.
 It can also be a fun activity to do with children.
 Start small and manageable, and you might be surprised at where this activity will take you in observing natural phenomena.